How to Search and Register for Field Studies/Study Abroad Classes

 All lead instructors have experience both in the classroom and in leading field studies.
 We are committed to using only certified lead instructors whenever a commonly accepted certification exists.

 All courses offered through this department are for credit and may be either electives or required courses.
-To determine how a Field Studies or Study Abroad course fits your academic plan, meet with COD Counseling and Advising.
+To determine how a Field Studies or Study Abroad course fits your academic plan, meet with Counseling, Advising and Transfer Services.

 Yes.
 You may take the same course again; however, your grade will be recorded as "R" for repeat, and you will receive no additional credit for the course.